gulcalikli/gulcalikli.github.io/_publications/2020-07-08-paper-title-number-5.md

 permalink: /publication/2020-07-08-paper-title-number-5
 excerpt: 'In this paper, we explore the robustness of current code review settings in the presence of the availability bias of developers.'
 date: 2020-07-08
-venue: 'Proceedings of the 42nd International Conference on Software Engineering (ICSE)'
+venue: 'Proceedings of the 42nd International Conference on Software Engineering (ICSE)(<b> ACM SIGSOFT Distinguished Artifact Award </b>)'
 paperurl: ''
 citation: 'Davide Spadini, G&uuml;l &Ccedil;alikli, Alberto Bacchelli.
 (2020). &quot;Primers or Reminders?
 The Effects of Existing Code Review Comments on Code Review.&quot; <i>Proceedings of the 42nd International Conference on Software Engineering (ICSE)</i>.
 1171-1182.'
 ---